 The child is considered unresponsive if he or she fails to respond to a tap and a loud question, like “Are you okay?”

 .
-Get an AED if possible and send another person to call 911 after yelling for help .
+Get an AED if possible and send another person to call 911/EMS after yelling for help .

 Check the child’s breathing after you have determined that he or she is unresponsive.
 Begin CPR immediately if the child is having trouble breathing or is only gasping, as gasping is generally ineffective, and often occurs in cardiac arrest (it is an abnormal sign).

-Give five sets of compressions and breaths (about two minutes of CPR cycles) before leaving the child—and you should only leave the child if you are alone and cannot activate EMS using a cell phone at the scene.
-You can call 911 without leaving the child in most cases, as most rescuers have cell phones on hand with speakerphones.
+Give ten sets of 15 compressions and 2 breaths (about two minutes of CPR cycles) before leaving the child—and you should only leave the child if you are alone and cannot activate EMS using a cell phone at the scene.
+You can call 911/EMS without leaving the child in most cases, as most rescuers have cell phones on hand with speakerphones.

 Choking in Children